 The best example of this is the recent announcement March 25th, that President-elect Funes will travel with U.S. Vice President Joe Biden to

 As the former FMLN guerrilla leader, Joaquin Villalobos, said, El Salvadoran leaders did not vote for a Chavez-type presidency or revolutionary.
-After 20 years of government by the conservative ARENA, who can blame voters wanting a little change when it’s packaged as a moderate alternative.

 But the FMLN is not the Movimiento Quinta Republica (Chavez’s party) the MAS (Morales’s party) or Correa’s party (whatever name it’s going by now).
 The FMLN has governed a handful of cities responsibly and well, including the capital, San Salvador—in which it just lost and bowed out of power gracefully.
 In other words, this is a party that is tried and tested as governors.
 As a former leftist leader once confessed to me, the left in Latin America has made a political career out of opposing everything and even denigrating everything that has to do with managing (budgets, people, responsibilities) as being bourgeois.
 That has to change if a much-needed moderate left is to present itself as a democratic option that can resolve voters’ legitimate desire for change and social reform and address the very real challenges at hand: crime, violence, poverty, social service delivery.
 These aren’t matters answered by ideology.